ZECTIME · ZK RECEIPTS

 Decred dcrtimeHashes enter a Merkle root and are anchored into Decred.Transparent hash/Merkle-path model, good for public audit trails.Client checks Merkle path, txid, and chain timestamp.

-ZecTimeBlind Poseidon commitment goes into a Zcash Orchard memo.The raw hash never becomes public data; the opening stays with the holder.Public chain check + local document check when the holder reveals the opening.
+ZecTimeBlind Poseidon commitment goes into a Zcash Orchard memo.The raw hash never becomes public data; the opening stays with the holder.Txid/height check + memo/receipt check + local document check when the holder reveals the opening.

 External references